fredyGabriel/crackseg/configs/model/README.md

 - `decoder/` — Decoder module configurations
 - `default.yaml` — Global default model configuration

-## Notes
+## Best Practices

 - Files named `mock_*.yaml` and `default_*.yaml` are for tests, examples, or as templates.
-- If you add a new architecture, place it in `architectures/`.
+- When adding a new architecture, place it in `architectures/` and document its purpose.
-- If you add a new component, place it in the corresponding subfolder.
+- When adding a new component, place it in the corresponding subfolder and update this README.
-- Keep this README updated to facilitate navigation and maintenance.
+- Keep configuration files minimal, focused, and well-documented to facilitate navigation and maintenance.